 Teeth whitening isn’t just for the rich and famous.
 These days, everyone seems to be seeking ways to make their teeth look whiter and brighter.
 Visit any grocery or drugstore, and you will find multiple shelves filled with tooth whitening products.
-Similarly, beauty magazines, blogs, and websites often contain articles on DIY or “natural” tooth whitening options.
+Similarly, beauty magazines, blogs, and websites often contain articles on DIY or “natural” whitening treatments for teeth.

 Unfortunately, many of these products and remedies are ineffective at best and dangerous at worst.
 What makes this even more unfortunate is that top solutions for teeth whitening are both straightforward and affordable when performed by a cosmetic dentist.

 Many companies sell so-called whitening toothpaste, often at a higher price than standard products.
 Don’t waste your money on them.
 The chemicals needed to whiten teeth effectively must remain in contact with the tooth for an extended period of time.
 Since most people brush and rinse their teeth in a matter of minutes, any whitening ingredient in the toothpaste simply won’t get the chance to start working.

 Many people use coconut oil in cooking, smoothies, and as a moisturizer for hair, face, and body.
 In fact, coconut oil sales top $239 million annually, in part due to health claims made about the oil.
 One such claim is that swishing coconut oil around in your mouth, a holistic health treatment known as “oil pulling,” can whiten teeth.
 The practice of oil pulling dates back hundreds of years, according to the Journal of Ayurveda and Integrative Medicine.
 Despite the hype, however, there is no scientific evidence to support that coconut oil can whiten teeth.

-Do Lemons and Strawberries Help Make Teeth Whiter?
+3) Lemons and Strawberries Help Make Teeth Whiter

 Some people use crushed strawberries or lemon juice to whiten their teeth.
-The problem with this method is that it may seem effective at first, but over time the acid in these fruits will eat away at your enamel.
+The problem with this method is that it may seem effective at first, but over time the acid in these fruits will eat away at your enamel, according to dental experts.
 This damages the teeth and can result in your needing additional dental treatment later.

-Are Hydrogen Peroxide or Baking Soda Safe DIY Teeth Whitening Solutions?
+4) Hydrogen Peroxide and Baking Soda are Safe DIY Teeth Whitening Solutions